PICdew/Microchip-PIC-Codebook/README.md

 # Microchip PIC Codebook
-This code book contains sample applications and demo examples for illustrating how to use different features of Microchip PIC microcontrollers in C language(Examples in other languages are welcome).
+This codebook contains sample applications and demo examples for illustrating how to use different features of Microchip PIC microcontrollers in C language(Examples in other languages are welcome).

 ## Examples